EduardValentin/simpl-lang/README.md

 ```
 // Should print the values 0, 2, 4

-from i from 0 to 5 step 2 {
+for i from 0 to 5 step 2 {
     write i, " "
 }
 ```